-Do not smoke cigarettes for at least four weeks before your operation.
+Don’t smoke cigarettes for at least four weeks before your operation.
 You may be tested the day of your operation to make sure you haven’t been smoking.
-If you have, your operation may be cancelled.
+If you have, your operation may be canceled.

-Walk between two and three miles a day to get yourself in the best shape possible.
+Walk between 2 and 3 miles a day to get in the best shape possible.

 The Day of Surgery

-Do not eat or drink anything after midnight the night before your surgery.
-Take any medication your healthcare provider instructed you to take with a small sip ofwater only.
+Don’t eat or drink anything after midnight the night before your surgery.
+Take any medication your doctor instructed you to take, with a small sip of water only.

 This surgery is performed under general anesthesia.
-This means you will be asleep during surgery.
-The anesthesiologist may ask you about your medical history to be sure you haven’t had a reaction to anesthesia in the past.
+This means you’ll be asleep during surgery.
+Your anesthesiologist may ask you about your medical history to be sure you haven’t had a reaction to anesthesia in the past.